About Us - Professional Details

 Jackson represents injured people and their families in catastrophic injury and wrongful death cases.
 He is grateful for the opportunity to help people when they need it most.
 Jackson has successfully tried jury cases in several states.
 He is also sought out for his legal writing: Jackson has successfully argued at the State of Washington Court of Appeals and won critical trial court motions.

 Jackson returns to Michigan Law often to speak about plaintiff’s practice and teach mock trial clinics.
 He has been an invited guest speaker for Michigan 1L tort classes and a panel discussion on plaintiff’s practice at the University of Seattle Law School.
+Jackson continues teaching as an affiliate trial advocacy instructor at the University of Washington School of Law.

 Jackson is active in the Washington State Association for Justice, which advances the rights of wrongfully injured persons in the state.
 He is also a King County Arbitrator.